 Hackers who created botnets have no reason to ensure that the victim knows that it's computer is hacked.
 Since they have thousands of computers in their network, losing a single PC or even ten ones will not significantly affect them.
 They may start botnet activity even when you are using your computer.
 Hence, any strange activity among the listed below is a reason to scan your computer for possible backdoors.
 Here are the typical signs which indicate that your PC is a part of a botnet:

 - You can see the console windows opening chaotically;

-- A browser window opens without your intention;
+- Browser windows open without your intention;

-- For users with metered connections: traffic is consumed extremely fast by the app you did not use.
+- For users with metered connections: traffic is consumed extremely fast by app(s) you never used or installed.